aersosi/aersosi.com/src/content/articles/_draft/a11ytip-documentation-EN.md

 # a11ytip

 Simple, straightforward tooltips.
-Easy to integrate, easy to configure, CSS-first with accessibility built in.
+Easy to implement and to configure.
+CSS-first with accessibility built in.

 - **CSS Variables**: Effortless custom styling
 - **Data Attributes**: Granular styling of individual tooltips (Chrome only)